Updated on 2025-07-10 GMT+08:00

 2

-After the baseline inspection is complete, you need to view and handle baseline configuration risks.
+After the baseline check is complete, view and handle the baseline configuration risks in a timely manner.